zrayyes/PriceAlert/readme.md

 ----------
 ## Usage

-To setup an alert, send a POST request to /alerts with the appropriate information
+To create an alert, send a POST request to /alerts with the appropriate information

     {
         "email":"BTCLOVE@gmail.com", // The email address to send the alert to